 - 3.10 The Council's 2021/22 revenue outturn position is shown in a table on page 5.
-Council services (excluding HRA) spent £253,652k against a budget of £259,492k, resulting in a surplus of £5,840k (line 2, column c).
-The net yield from Council Tax and government funding (line 3, column c) was £2,505k more than expected for the 2021/22 financial year (additional Revenue Settlement Grant (RSG) was announced at year-end), thus resulting in an overall Council surplus of £8,345k (line 4, column c).
+Council services (excluding HRA) spent £251,147k against a budget of £259,492k, resulting in a surplus of £8,345k (line 2, column c).
+The net yield from Council Tax and government funding (line 3, column c) was as expected for the 2021/22 financial year, thus resulting in an overall Council surplus of £8,345k.
 Schools had a surplus of £5,068k (line 1, column c).
-Collectively, services (excluding schools) spent £131,388k which was £673k (0.5%) less than the budget, and corporate and central expenditure shows a surplus of £98k.
-This represents a total net surplus compared to the original budget of £3,277k. - 3.11 WG announced a retrospective increase in the Revenue Support Grant (RSG) for 2021/22 in March amounting to £2,505k with the intention to displace expenditure met through the Council's own resources during the year, to help manage future pressures.
+Collectively, services (excluding schools) spent £131,388k which was £673k (0.5%) less than the budget and corporate and central expenditure shows a surplus of £2,603k, primarily due to additional Revenue Settlement Grant (RSG) announced at year-end.
+This represents a total net surplus compared to the original budget of £3,277k. - 3.11 WG announced a retrospective increase in the Revenue Support Grant (RSG) for 2021/22 in March amounting to £2,504k with the intention to displace expenditure met through the Council's own resources during the year, to help manage future pressures.
 This is un-hypothecated and the displacement of funding can be carried forward through reserves.
 This amount includes £417k specifically earmarked to increase domiciliary support service capacity through funding driving lessons and to provide access to electric vehicles for domiciliary care workers.
-Included in the Council's earmarked reserves (Note 7 Note to the Accounts) is an amount of £8m allocated to the Wrexham Gateway Reserve.
-This is repayment from the HRA for investment in the Wrexham Gateway Project following displacement of HRA Capital expenditure in 2020/21.
+The additional funding is included within corporate and central outturn.
 Details of the outturn variances are included in the 2021/22 Revenue Outturn and Carry Forward Proposals Executive Board Report (https://moderngov.wrexham.gov.uk/documents/g5624/Public%20reports%20pack%2014th-Jun-2022%2010.30%20Executive%20Board.pdf?T=10&LLL=0 - 3.12 The Council monitors expenditure (which includes planned contributions to and from service, earmarked and grant reserves) against its budget for the year, based on its internal management and departmental structure.
 The expenditure and Council Tax income monitored during the year includes the cost of the Council Tax Reduction Scheme (CTRS) but excludes payments and Council Tax raised in respect of the Police and Crime Commissioner for North Wales and Community Councils precepts. - 3.13 As a member of the North Wales Economic Ambition Board (NWEAB) the Council is required to show its actual transactions and balances in respect of the NWEAB's business, as well as their share (12.5%) of the remaining Joint Committee's balances, income and expenditure in the Council's Balance Sheet and Comprehensive Income & Expenditure Statement (CIES).
 The final out-turn position of the NWEAB was an underspend of £318k and was considered by the Board on 29 April 2022.
 The link to the Board Report is: